NextronSystems/thor-manual/usage/beforeyoubegin.rst

 -----------------------------------

-Since THOR accesses different process memories and probes for malicious Mutex, Named Pipe and Event values, it is recommended to exclude THOR from Antivirus / EDR scanning.
+Since THOR accesses different process memories and probes for malicious Mutex, Named Pipes and Event values, it is recommended to exclude THOR from Antivirus / EDR scanning.

-The Antivirus exclusion could also lead to a significant runtime reduction, since access to processes memory and files does not get intercepted anymore.
+The Antivirus exclusion could also lead to a significant runtime reduction, since access to processes memory and files will not get intercepted anymore.

 .. note::
    We see massive runtime changes with Windows Defender since April 2021 (+50-100%).
    It is highly recommended to exclude THOR from scanning when using Windows Defender.

-The quickest way to add an exclusion on a single system is:
+The quickest way to add an exclusion on a single system is wit the following command (change the path in ``-ExclusionProcess`` accordingly).

 Windows command line: